jackel414/sample_app/README.md

-sample_app
+Sample App
 ==========

-Sample PHP App to practice working with Capistrano
+This is a sample PHP app to use for testing purposes.